dawranliou/dawranliou.com/content/about.md

 dream came true!)
 At Kira, we've built a successful B2B SaaS product to solve contract reviewing/analysis using Machine Learning for the Legal Tech Industry.
-Though I don't work on our home-grown, hand-crafted, fine-tuned, artisan ML engine written in [GO](Golang), I enjoyed working with the ML researchers and learning the domain knowledge.
+Though I don't work on our home-grown, hand-crafted, fine-tuned, artisan ML engine written in [GO][Golang], I enjoyed working with the ML researchers and learning the domain knowledge.
 This is probably one of the best perks of being a software developer - we get the opportunities to learn different domains and industries.